vorburger/opendaylight-simple/README.md

 Related "tech debt" clean up changes that are a result of this investigation [are slowly trickling into ODL](https://git.opendaylight.org/gerrit/#/q/topic:simple-dist) (and [web](https://git.opendaylight.org/gerrit/#/q/topic:simple-dist_web)).

-The goal of this project is not to upstream work done here into EXISTING OpenDaylight projets, and eventually have 0 code left in this repo.
+The goal of this project is to eventually upstream all work done here into EXISTING OpenDaylight projets, and eventually have 0 code left in this repo.
 We do not anticipate this to become a new ODL (or external) project.

 This includes support for custom Karaf CLI Commands, based on the [ch.vorburger.karaf.simple](https://github.com/vorburger/ch.vorburger.karaf.simple) POC.